yoyonel/ModernGL/docs/reference/formats.rst

 A buffer array might contain elements consisting of multiple interleaved values.

-This is described by a format string containing multiple space separated formats.
+This is described by a format containing multiple space separated formats.
 Each format (other than padding) requires the name of a shader ``in`` attribute, to which it will be passed.